Natasha Oakley Rocks Skimpy Bikini In Three Colors While Posing In The Sun On Instagram

 In the final photo, Natasha’s tan skin glistened as she strolled down the beach in a black bikini.
 She sported a thong once more, which perfectly showcased her toned thighs.

 Natasha’s post garnered more than 17,000 likes and nearly 200 comments in an hour, proving to be a hit with her fans.
-Many of the model’s followers left praise for her flawless physique in the comments section.
+Many followers left praise for her flawless physique in the comments section.

 “Love all three, pretty lady,” one fan said.